StackVista/stackstate-docs/configure/security/rbac/rbac_permissions.md

 Views permissions are a set of permissions that allow for CRUD operations with Views in StackState.
 System permissions are scoping user capabilities like access to settings, query execution or scripting.

-## Predefined Admin, Power-user and Guest roles
+## Predefined roles

-StackState comes with three predefined roles - Admin, Power-user and Guest.
-Admin is a user that has all permissions and access to all views.
-The Power-user role has all admin permissions except update-permissions and upload-stackpacks.
-This role is typically granted to users that are not managing the entire StackState installation but do need to configure StackState for their team(s).
-On the other hand, the Guest user is fairly limited, as you can see below:
+StackState comes with three predefined roles - **Admin**, **Power-user** and **Guest**.

+- Admin users have all permissions and access to all views.
+- Power-users have all admin permissions _except_ update-permissions and upload-stackpacks.
+This role is typically granted to users that are not managing the entire StackState installation, but do need to configure StackState for their team(s).
+- Guest user have access to view, as you can see below:

 ```text
 subject           permission            resource